CopperEgg/apidocs/revealmetrics/metricgroups.md

 In the response you will find:
 {% highlight sh %}
   {
-    "id":"myredis",         # METRICGROUP_ID, a unique identifier assigned by RevealMetrics
+    "id":"myredis",         # METRICGROUP_ID, a unique identifier assigned by CopperEgg
     "name":"myredis",       # the name string we passed-in "idp":"custom|",
-    "label":"Myredis",      # the default label created by RevealMetrics "frequency":60,         # the default polling interval
+    "label":"Myredis",      # the default label created by CopperEgg "frequency":60,         # the default polling interval
     "metrics":[
       {